mbdwey/simple-php-crud/README.md

 - All of these in one page using PHP without framework

 -----
-I will Not expose company name to prevent faking the test result
+I will Not expose company name to prevent faking the test.

-But now i use the same method and this is how I do it , if this could help
+Now I use the same task to evaluate others.